bast/paragliding-aerodynamics/slides.md

   flight (on the ground the wing is not loaded)

 .quote[Quiz: what is the advantage of wing falling back after landing instead of falling forward?]

 ---

-## Brake application

-- pulling one brake: asymmetric drag -> yaw (but also roll)
-- pulling both brakes slowly: slows the glider down
-- pulling both brakes quickly (and then releasing): pitch back

-### Weight shift

-- it's not only about shifting weight but also about displacing the carabiners up and down
-- creates a roll but then also some pitch and yaw; loads one side of the wing more and displaces center of lift from center of mass and creates a roll (which restores center of lift above center of mass)
-- roll -> AOA is not symmetric anymore on both sides -> yaw

-### How to carve a nice turn

-- look where you want to go, then weight shift, then squeeze the brake
-- safer (you look before turning), more efficient and coordinated (weight shift first), safer (less risk to spin)

----